intelowlproject/IntelOwl/docs/source/Usage.md

 #### Recaptcha configuration
 The Registration Page contains a Recaptcha form from Google.
 By default, that Recaptcha is not configured and is not shown.

+If your intention is to publish IntelOwl as a Service you should first remember to comply to the [AGPL License](https://github.com/intelowlproject/IntelOwl/blob/master/LICENSE).

+Then you need to add the generated Recaptcha Secret in the `RECAPTCHA_SECRET_KEY_IO_PUBLIC` value in the `env_file_app` file.
+Plus you would need to remember to set to `True` the `PUBLIC_DEPLOYMENT` variable too.

-If your intention is to publish IntelOwl as a Service you should first remember to comply to the [AGPL License](https://github.com/intelowlproject/IntelOwl/blob/master/LICENSE), then you should configure the Recaptcha Key for your site and add that value in the `RECAPTCHA_SITEKEY` in the `docker/env_template.js` file.
+Afterwards you should configure the Recaptcha Key for your site and add that value in the `RECAPTCHA_SITEKEY` in the `docker/env_template.js` file.
 In that case, you would need to [re-build](/Installation.md#update-and-rebuild) the application to have the changes properly reflected.

-## TLP Support

-IntelOwl supports the **Traffic Light Protocol** (TLP) to facilitate sharing of job analysis results.

-Following are the indicators available when requesting an analysis (in the order of increasing sharing restrictions):

-1. `CLEAR`: no restriction (`WHITE` was replaced by `CLEAR` in TLP v2.0, but `WHITE` is supported for retrocompatibility)
-2. `GREEN`: disable analyzers that could impact privacy
-3. `AMBER`: disable analyzers that could impact privacy and limit view permissions to my group
-4. `RED`: disable analyzers that could impact privacy, limit view permissions to my group and do not use any external service

-These indicators when used with `maximum_tlp` (option available in connectors), give you the control of what information is shared to the external platforms.

 ## Plugins